hammurabi-mendes/learn-crypto-javascript/README.md

 ## License and Closing Remarks

 This code is licensed under the 3-Clause BSD License.
 Please maintain the donation addresses if you fork the repository.
 Do not use this code in production.
-Do not roll your own crypto: that is, find audited, well-maintained libraries for your job.
+If you need anything in production, do not use this code and do not "roll your own crypto": find **another** implementation, one that has been instead subject to auditing and written specifically for that purpose.